CUDermEpiLabGroup/AcneAbxIsotretinoinJMIRDerm/README.md

 Acne_Report.html: Output of Acne_Report.RMD

-OHDSI_OMOP_Acne.Rproj: R project to work in all of these files

 Sensitivity Analysis folder: Contains a version of the raw data and report that exludes all visit concept IDs of 0.
 This is touched on in the limitations section of the Acne_Report.Rmd / Acne_Report.html.
 The results of this analysis agree with the full analysis.